EmilyMabie/WeeklyAccomplishments/README.md

 26 | SIX MONTH ANNIVERSARY!

 <h4>
-Switching to "Months" for better readability!
+Switching from "Weeks" to "Months" for better readability!
   </h4>

 Month | Accomplishments